 - Misplacing things and losing the ability to retrace steps

 - Changes in mood and personality

-CARE is currently offering enrollment for a clinical trial for the treatment of Alzheimer’s disease.
+CARE is currently offering enrollment for several clinical trials to develop methods for the detection and treatment of Alzheimer’s disease.

-Please complete the contact form, indicating which trial you are most interested in, to schedule a screening appointment or call us at 678-928-6476.
+Please complete the contact form to schedule a screening appointment or call us at 678-928-6476.